kaduardo/purple-hangouts.SlackBuild/README.md

 (Hangouts Plugin for libpurple)

-** A simple SlackBuild script for packaging purple-hangouts for slackware 14.2**
+**A simple SlackBuild script for packaging purple-hangouts for slackware 14.2**

 ## Dependencies

 This plugin requires the following packages (both can be found on http://slackbuilds.org):

 * json-glib
-* protobuf-c"
+* protobuf-c

 ## Instructions